Observations in TNG: "Datalore"

 Spaceflight Chronology

-This graphic of a planetary system previously appeared in "The Battle" as a graphic depicting the Maxia Zeta star system.
-It appeared again, showing the Mira system in "Conspiracy" and the Tau Cygna system in "The Ensigns of Command".
+This graphic of a planetary system previously appeared in "The Battle", depicting the Maxia Zeta star system.
+It could be seen again, showing the Mira system in "Conspiracy" and the Tau Cygna system in "The Ensigns of Command".

 Re-Used Graphics